frozuyuko/CricketBaseCode/README.md

 If you use this code or the associated CricketBase resource, please cite:

-Margaretha F, Sakamoto M, Seike H, Nagata S, Nakamura Y, Mochizuki T. A comprehensive sequence- and structure-based resource for the neuropeptide-receptor interactome of the non-model insect *Gryllus bimaculatus*. *Nucleic Acids Research* (in preparation).
+Margaretha F, Sakamoto M, Seike H, Nagata S, Nakamura Y, Mochizuki T. A comprehensive sequence- and structure-based resource for the neuropeptide-receptor interactome of the non-model insect *Gryllus bimaculatus*. (in preparation).

 ```bibtex
 @article{margaretha_cricketbase,